w4bo/bigdata-aws/README.md

 - lab01
 - lab02

-Projects are built with Gradle, import them into IntelliJ IDEA as Gradle projects.
+Projects are built with Gradle, import them into IntelliJ IDEA as *Gradle projects*.
 We cannot use Eclipse, since the AWS Toolkit plugin is only available for IntelliJ.

 ## `Lambda` - lab01